 42. Dynamic leaders realize that the grass on the other side of the fence only appears to be greener

 Have you ever seen a little goat inside a fence?
 There is only one thing he wants to do, that is to go out and eat something on the other side, because he thinks it looks better there, but when he gets there he realizes that it is NOT better there.
 I hear that from Basic Christian Life leaders, “Oh his group is so good, but my group...!
-And he has a car and his wife helps him and they are in the south of and the weather is nicer.
+And he has a car and his wife helps him and they are in the south and the weather is nicer.